visit-dav/visit/src/doc/using_visit/WorkingWithFiles/File_Open_Window.rst

 **Refresh** button makes VisIt re-read the current directory to pick up any new files added by a running simulation.
-If the active source is a virtual database whose definition was changed by refreshing the file list, then VisIt will close and reopen the active source so information about new time-states is made available.
+If the active source is a virtual database whose definition was changed by refreshing the file list, then VisIt will close and reopen the active source so information about new timestates is made available.

 Clearing out recently visited paths